mushcatshiro/CS-basics/Software Engineering/aws/security.md

 - symmetric (AES-256)
   - single encryption key for both encrypt and decrypt
   - AWS services integrated with KMS uses this
-  - such KMS keys are not possible to get unencrypted KMS keys (only use KMS API to use)???
+  - such KMS keys are not possible to get unencrypted KMS keys (only use KMS API/internal use)
 - asymetric (RSA, ECC key pairs)
   - public for encrypt and private for decrypt
   - user for encrypt/decrypt or verify/sign operations